-Basically, hit represents the specific behavior of individual unit i against the cross-sectional average.
+hit represents the specific behaviour of individual unit i against the cross-sectional average.
 In the state of convergence under equation 3, δit→δi, then hit→1.
 This also implies that the cross-sectional variance of hit converges to 0 (Ht → 0),